thomasdegan/weather-ai-system/weather-mcp/README.md

    - Check that the MCP server starts without errors
    - **Windows users**: Make sure the config is in `%APPDATA%\Roaming\Claude\`

-4. **Web Interface not loading**
-   - Check if port 3001 is available
-   - Try a different port by setting `HTTP_PORT` in your `.env` file
-   - Ensure your weather API is running on port 3000

 5. **CLI commands not working**
    - Make sure you're in the `weather-mcp` directory